PROuserR/GoogleTranslateAPI-Bot/README.md

 This project is open-source and available under the **MIT License**.
 Feel free to contribute and expand its capabilities! 🤝

-an paste directly from Word or other rich text sources.

 # Getting Started with Create React App